 I don't have much in the way of extended family members, so our Turkey Day is usually just my brother, my parents, myself, and my husband (who graciously agrees to ditch his large family so that my family doesn't have to eat alone).

 We've started a fun tradition: For the past seven years, I send my mom the menu and the grocery list.
 She's tasked with doing the shopping and I do all of the cooking (except my dad grills the bird outside).
 This way, when I get to my parents' house on Wednesday, everything is there and I can get started.

 Every year she winces when she gets my list.
-There's always a few old classics: my stuffing recipe (which she threatens to cut by half when shopping), a vat of chipotle mashed potatoes (ditto), three kinds of vegetables, and more.
+There are always a few old classics: my stuffing recipe (which she threatens to cut by half when shopping), a vat of chipotle mashed potatoes (ditto), three kinds of vegetables, and more.
 Then, I like to throw in a few new things to try each year: monkey bread with mushrooms for an app, pomegranate and goat cheese phyllo cups, etc.

 In one breath, she'll yell at me for making too many dishes, and in the next, she'll tell me she wants to try these new glazed carrots she saw online.
 Even my mother, the most logical person in the family, is torn on the Thanksgiving planning.
 She doesn't want to go overboard, but she also doesn't want to miss out on any of the delicious eating.

 My reasons for wanting to go overboard are manyfold.
 For one, just because we happen to be a small family doesn't mean I don't want the traditional feast.
 I want the stuffing and the mashed potatoes and the biscuits!
 How could I even choose just one carb to make?
 What would I dunk my biscuits into if there are no mashed potatoes?